CP

 Honest paint at honest money.
 The label says “1-part epoxy”; the chemistry is acrylic latex with abrasion-resistant resin and “epoxy” in the marketing.
 That’s not a knock.
 Behr’s wording matches the rest of the 1-part field, and the abrasion is real for the price. $50–$60 a gallon, 400 sq ft per gallon, no mixing, no pot life.
 A two-car garage costs under $150 in paint.

 The trade is the chemistry, and the test that exposes it is hot tire pickup.
-On day 30 with a 165°F tire on a Behr panel for 7 days, the contact patch lifted.
+On day 30 with a 165°F tire on a Behr panel for 7 days, the contact patch lifted at cycle two.
+The chemical-splash panel softened on brake fluid and gasoline; abrasion came in at 280 mg, mid-pack.
 Behr’s TDS asks for 14 days of cure before vehicle traffic specifically because of this; people who park at day 3 see tire prints two weeks later.
 For a workshop, an unheated detached garage, a Vermont basement, this is a 5-year coating.
 For a Phoenix daily-driver bay, it’s an 18-month coating.

 Buy it for a sound slab, a cool climate, a workshop or basement, a budget under $200.
 Skip it for a hot-climate garage with a daily driver.